-Now personal computers usually use 64 Bits system and CPU, the latest softwares are also developed with 64 Bits.
-Just like above we calculated, A 64 Bits CPU has an 8 Bytes data bus but doesn’t have the same wide address bus, because its virtual memory space is too big that the hardware we created recent hardly support this.
+Now personal computers usually use 64 Bits system and CPU, and the latest software is also developed with 64 Bits.
+As we calculated above, A 64 Bits CPU has an 8 Bytes data bus but doesn’t have the same wide address bus because its virtual memory space is too big that the hardware we recently created hardly supports this.

-Like Intel CPUs, i3, i5 and i7, they usually have an 40~50 Bits address bus.
+Intel CPUs, i3, i5, and i7 usually have a 40~50 Bits address bus.
 Both Windows and Linux have a length limit to virtual addresses.
 In 64 Bits systems, they can only use the low 48 Bits.
 Even so, the virtual memory space we calculated is

-In computer system, the memory use Byte as the store unit.
-We can theoretically access any byte in the memory, but the CPU use the address bus to access data.
-In 32 Bits system, once addressing can access 4 Bytes data.
-In 64 Bits system, once addressing can access 8 Bytes data.
-A 32 Bits CPU once can process 4 Bytes data, to be more efficient, it would access 4 Bytes once addressing.
+In the computer system, the memory use Byte as the storage unit.
+We can theoretically access any byte in the memory, but the CPU uses the address bus to access data.
+In the 32 Bits system, once addressing can access 4 Bytes data.
+The 64 Bits system, once addressing can access 8 Bytes of data.
+A 32 Bits CPU once can process 4 Bytes of data.
+To be more efficient, it would access 4 Bytes once addressing.

-Taking the 32 Bits CPU as an example, the actual addressing step is 4 Bytes, that is the CPU would only access the memory address that is a multiple of 4 (eg: 0, 4, 8, 12) and cannot directly access these addresses 1, 3, 11, etc… In this addressing pattern, we don’t need to repeatedly address an address and wouldn’t ignore any address.
+Taking the 32 Bits CPU as an example, the actual addressing step is 4 Bytes.
+The CPU would only access the memory address of a multiple of 4 (e.g., 0, 4, 8, 12) and cannot directly access these addresses 1, 3, 11, etc… In this addressing pattern, we don’t need to address an address repeatedly and ignore any address.

-As a developer, we better define a variable in an addressing step range, so that we can get its value through once addressing.
-If we store a variable over one addressing step, we need to access the memory twice and splice the values.
+As a developer, we better define a variable in an addressing step range to get its value through once addressing.
+If we store a variable over one addressing step, we must access the memory twice and splice the values.

-Try to store a variable in an addressing step range, avoid storing variables over step range, this is the memory alignment.
+Try to store a variable in an addressing step range.
+Avoid storing variables over a step range, and this is the memory alignment.

-In above example, we define a struct having two int properties and one char property.
-In 64 Bits system, the int type occupy 4 Bytes memory and the char type needs one Byte, normally the size of the struct Person is
+In the above example, we define a struct having two int properties and one char property.
+In 64 Bits system, the int type occupies 4 Bytes memory, and the char type needs one Byte.
+Normally, the struct Person’s size is

 me.b and the